v0lta/PyTorch-Wavelet-Toolbox/README.rst

 - single and two-dimensional wavelet packet forward and backward transforms are available via the ``WaveletPacket`` and ``WaveletPacket2D`` objects,
 - finally, this package provides adaptive wavelet support (experimental).

-This toolbox extends `pywt-wavelets <https://pywavelets.readthedocs.io/en/latest/>`_ .
+This toolbox extends `PyWavelets <https://pywavelets.readthedocs.io/en/latest/>`_ .
 Complete documentation is available at: https://pytorch-wavelet-toolbox.readthedocs.io/